Rider Waite Vs. Robin Wood | Best Review

 • Rider Waite Tarot has set the standard for hundreds of other tarot...

-This is a standard tarot deck and follows all the archetype images which Pamela Colman Smith created in 1909 under the instruction of Arthur Edward Waite.
-Its titles are drawn originally by the hand of Smith’s.
+This standard tarot deck follows all the archetype images which Pamela Colman Smith created in 1909 under the instruction of Arthur Edward Waite.
+Its titles are drawn initially by the hand of Smith.
 Its unique feature is that all the scenes depict figures and symbols.
 The images of this deck allow interpretation without the need for explanatory text.

 Read: Smith Waite Tarot Deck Borderless- Real Review

 U.S. Games Systems Inc published this product.
 It was first available on January 1, 1971, and has the English language.
 It has 56 pages of cards.
-Moreover, it comes with a weight of 8.4 ounces and has a dimension of 49×2.9×1.2 inches.
+Moreover, it comes with a weight of 8.4 ounces and dimensions of 49×2.9×1.2 inches.

 Pros:Cons: